 I am so glad I don’t have to go through all that anymore, is the first thought I have when I hear an adult talk about how they still hate their parents.
-When they say it with such animosity and rage, I remember the emotions that drove me to say such things, and I’m happy to be past all that.
+When they say it with such animosity and rage, I remember the emotions that drove me to say such things, and I’m happy to be passed all that.
 When I hear someone say that their parents are bumbling fools, idiots, or backwater hicks from the 1950’s, I remember saying such things.
 I regret some of it, sure, but as has been said of regrets, there is little that we can do about them now, and our struggle to correct past errors defines us.

 I also remember thinking no one was listening to me.
 So, when people talk about how awful their parents are, I listen.
 I listen to those in their twenties, and I remember those complaints.
 I listen to thirty-somethings, and I try to remember if I was that angry in my thirties.
 When the complaints come from those who have cross the big four-oh!, the question I want to ask them, “Why is it so important to you that they still be wrong?”

-That isn’t an exact quote, but it is a decent summary of her snarky blog.
+That isn’t an exact quote, but it is a decent summary of her entry.
 The blogger goes onto discuss how intelligence and cultural sensitivity are a cross that she must now bear in her discussions with her parents.
 She never states that she hates her parents.
 She states that she, in fact, loves them a great deal, but she characterizes that definition of love with an element of pity, bordering on condescension, that appears to be endemic in twenty-somethings.

 Some carry this teenage hatred well into their twenties.
 The teen years are a period of cultivation, rebellion, learning, etc., that occur before our minds fully form.
 As we age, our mind matures, and so does our rebellion, until it manifests into either full-fledged hatred, or a condescending pity that recognizes their backwater modes of thought for what they are.
 This matured rebellion is also based on the fact that our parents still have some authority over us, and that reminds us of those days when our parents had total authority over us, and how they “abused it to proselytize their closed-minded beliefs on us.”

-When we finally reach a point when they’re no longer helping us pay for tuition, a car, or rent, and we’re able to flex independent muscles, we spend the next couple of years fortifying this notion that they were wrong, all wrong, all along.
+When we finally reach a point when they’re no longer helping us pay for tuition, a car, or rent, and we’re able to flex some independent muscles, we spend the next couple of years fortifying this notion that they were wrong, all wrong, all along.

 By the time we grow past our narcissistic teens and twenties, circumstances reveal the logic and wisdom our parents attempted to pass down to us, and the idea that some of it applies in some circumstances.
 (Some will never admit this.
 Some remain stuck in a peak of rebellion.)
-Their advice did not apply in all circumstances, of course, but it did in so many that we decided to turn the bumbling fool tint on our rose colored glasses.
+Their advice did not apply in all circumstances, of course, but it did in so many that we decided to turn the bumbling fool tint off on our rose colored glasses.
 Then, when we reach our forties, we begin to think that they’re idiots all over again.

 This specific timeline may not apply to everyone, as we all go through these stages on our own time, and the word hate may be too strong to describe the animosity some adults still have for their parents, but anyone who has been through the peaks and valleys of a combustible relationship with their parents knows it can be one hell of an emotional roller coaster ride.

 Theory formed the foundation of much of my uninformed rebellion, and real-world circumstances revealed to me that some of the archaic and antiquated advice my dad offered me had some merit.
 These circumstances, as I said, included having my own child and my own attempts to protect the sanctity of his childhood, in the same manner my dad attempted to protect mine.
 As evidence of this, I once thought my dad committed some errors in raising me by sheltering me too much, until some know-it-all said that means my dad did his job.
 “How so?”
 I asked.
 I was all ready to launch into a self-righteous screed about how he knew nothing about my childhood, until he said, “By allowing your childhood to last as long as possible.”
+That response shut me up in the moment, but the more I chewed on it, the more I liked that response.

 Another circumstance arrived when I tried to get along with my co-workers, and I tried to appease my boss.
 My father warned me that this would be more difficult than I assumed, and he was right, but I regarded that as nothing more than an inconvenient coincidence in my path to individuality.